 Your Company efforts to deliver the best quality products backed up by science basedinnovation strong talent base and brands have been recognised during the year.
 Some ofthe key recognitions are:

-Horlicks won a Gold at the prestigious DBA Design Effectiveness Awards 2017 forthe product design in the beverage category.
+Horlicks won a Gold at DBA Design Effectiveness Awards 2017 for the productdesign in the beverage category.

 Performance Evaluation of Board

-1. I n February multiple surveys were sent to all Directors through a securedonline survey portal.
+1. In February 2018 multiple surveys were sent to all Directors through a securedonline survey portal.

-3. Once the Directors completed filling the survey the third party appointed compiled theresults and shared the analysis with the NRC Chairman and Chairman of the Board.
+3. Once the Directors completed the survey the third party appointed compiled theresults and shared the analysis with the NRC Chairman and Chairman of the Board.

 4. The Chairman of the Board then individually discussed the results and sharedfeedback with all Directors.

-5. On the basis of the report of performance evaluation it was determined whether to extendor continue the term of appointment of the Independent Directors.
+5. Based on the report of performance evaluation it was determined whether to extendor continue the term of appointment of the Independent Directors.

 Criteria for Appointment of Directors